 Non-custodial wallets can, in turn, be divided into two smaller groups: software wallets and hardware wallets.
 The former are, as the name suggests, different software that can run on devices you already own: they can be websites, PC programs, smartphone apps.
 Out of all crypto wallets, they are the most accessible and the easiest to use.
 You are going to need an internet connection for them to work.
 Hardware wallets, on the other hand, are the devices themselves, such as USB flash drives, on which you can store your funds offline.

 Like we mentioned above, the best thing about working with custody-free services is the lack of risk that your data can get compromised or your money get stolen.
 You are the only person to have 100% control over your (or your company’s) funds.
 There are, however, many other, less obvious pros of going custody-free.
-You don’t have to pay any fee to the custodian, which already sounds nice enough.
+You don’t have to pay high fees to the custodian, which already sounds nice enough.
 If you have your own business, you can swap coins and carry out transactions and crypto payments easier, without having to worry that your custodian won’t approve the transaction or will freeze your funds altogether for whatever reason.

 What is more, software and hardware non-custodial wallets have their own respective advantages.
 The former are incredibly easy to use, don’t cost anything to download, and most of them have detailed user guides.
 The latter are the most secure of all wallets: since they are actual physical objects, it would be quite difficult for hackers to access them.
 If you’re a hardware wallet user, you need to go online only when you have to swap coins or pay in cryptos, which means your wallet is rarely online and increases your security even more.